cosc2336-ds-alg/assg08/README.md

    - Initialize the nodes value to the input value given for the `insertBack()` function.
-   - Also initialize the nodes `next` pointer to point to `nullptr`, since this node will become the new `back` node of the linked list.
+   - Also initialize the nodes `next` pointer to point to `nullptr`, this node could end up being the only node on the list, so you need to insure it points to `nullptr` if that happens.
 2. Test if the list is empty or not, you should reuse the `isEmpty()` member function to test this.
    - If the list is not empty, then prepend the new node by linking